7000 COILS

 Within our collective, healing is built into our rhythm.
 We honor each other's capacity, give space for emotional truth, and choose collaboration that doesn’t extract.
 We check in often, adapt our pace, and hold space for whatever is real in the moment.
 In community, our offerings, whether it's a sound bath, a DJ set, a free store, or a ritual performance, are designed to open portals to restoration, belonging, and transformation.

+A: I love this.
+We operate in the same ways at BLACspace.
+The revolution doesn’t work if we aren’t including our own individual healing.
 Can you share a moment, big or small, that reminded you why this work matters?

-2 summers ago, we had over 200 black queer sacred humans in our collective space, BlaQyard, during this gathering it became abundantly clear that this is essential work.
+7KC: 2 summers ago, we had over 200 black queer sacred humans in our collective space, BlaQyard, during this gathering it became abundantly clear that this is essential work.
 Hearing from community members reflecting on how they’d never or rarely experienced an exclusively Black, queer and trans space provided clarity and expanded the vision around creating containers that are specifically for us, our joy, rage, healing, falling apart, building together – the messy, beautiful, growth edges and deep pleasures.
+Ensuring the experience isn’t the last time folks have a utopia that resembles the world we desire on a consistent basis.

-When people encounter 7000COILS, whether it’s through a song, a ritual, a gathering, or a digital offering—we want them to feel deeply cared for.
+When people encounter 7000COILS, whether it’s through a song, a ritual, a gathering, or a digital offering, we want them to feel deeply cared for.
 We want them to feel held, seen, and remembered.

 Our hope is that folks leave with a felt sense that healing and artistry don’t have to be separate, that joy and grief can be companions, and that there are still spaces in this world where care is not conditional.
 We want them to remember the medicine of slowing down, of being in the right relationship with self, with community, with spirit.